Multiuse Trails A Last Resort

 By Lora Goerlich

-Hikers, cyclists, equestrian trail riders, and off-road sports all have different trail use expectations; their experiences, and the way they use public land are not the same.
-The best foundation for equestrians is to have access to exclusive trails or trails that are paired with compatible uses (hiking).
+"Hikers, cyclists, equestrian trail riders, and off-road sports all have different trail use expectations; their experiences, their energy, and the way they use public land are not the same.
+The best structure is for equestrians to have access to exclusive trails or trails that are paired with compatible uses (hiking).
 Agencies must commit to prioritizing ongoing education, including enforcement for all users about safe trail use protocol and park rules, especially where there are horse trails.
 Keeping trail users safe and reducing liability requires more than posting trail signs, or worse… no signs, then expecting everyone to “just get along.”

-Enforcement starts with having clear rules and regulations, as well as a commitment from park personnel or those in charge to address and follow up on complaints.
+Enforcement - Starts with having clear rules and regulations, as well as a commitment from park personnel or those in charge to address and follow up on complaints.

-Multiuse Trail Matrix
+Multiuse Trail Considerations